 - determine the level of interest by seeing how many bidders there are.
 Look for buyers that are both actively bidding and also for those who have registered but have been inactive and haven’t raised their hand (you can look for bidders cards in the hands of the crowd).
 Take note of how intense the bidding is and the eventual sale price.
 Compare this to the agents price guide.
 Getting comfortable with the auction process will also help you feel less scared and more comfortable when it comes to having to bid yourself at auction

 - subscribe to realestate.com.au and domain.com.au to receive the weekly auction results and call agents for the results that aren’t published.
 Also don’t forget to look at the “sold” tabs on these real estate portals.
 There is a wealth of information there.

 Make sure you are organised!
 In a hot market it can be important to act quickly and if you’re still working out the finer details you will find yourself the underdog.

-- ensure you have your your finance approved and you know what your limit is.
-Take into account any renovating costs you might need to account for too.
+- ensure you have your your finance approved and you know what your limit is and remember to take into account any renovating costs.
 Any offers you make will be a lot more attractive to vendors if they are not subject to any conditions (such as your finance approval)

 3. Make an offer

 Don’t be afraid to make an offer before the auction.

 Make your offer as uncomplicated as you possibly can.
 Don’t request unnecessary contract changes and do ask the agent if there is anything that would make your offer more attractive to the vendor.
 This could be something like a preferred settlement date.
 If it suits your circumstances then include this in your negotiation.
 Your aim is for a win-win.

 When making an offer, your knowledge of the market is as vital as knowing your limit.